 Free to sign up and takes less than 2-minutes!

-Deciding how much to save each paycheck can be tough, but a good rule of thumb is to save 20 percent of your income.
-This is a healthy amount that can help you build your emergency savings and plan for short-term and long-term goals.
+This is a healthy amount that can help you build your emergency fund and plan for short-term and long-term goals.
 So, if you’re tired of living paycheck to paycheck, saving 20 percent of your paycheck after taxes can help you break this cycle.
 Plus, a savings buffer will give you needed funds in case of an emergency.

 Of course, this is just a benchmark for how much to save each paycheck.
-When it comes to saving money in your 20s and 30s, how much percentage to save can vary person to person.
+When it comes to saving money in your 20s and 30s, how much percentage to save can vary from person to person.
 The most important thing is to commit to a regular money savings schedule that allows you to build your savings.

 Once you’ve determined your take-home income, look at all of your expenses.
 You might need to do some digging through your bank account, but make a list of all the expenses you know you have.
 Then, you’ll want to compare how much of your income is left over after your expenses.

-For those living paycheck to paycheck, saving 20 percent of your salary or saving 50 of your income sounds impossible.
-And, this may very well be the case.
-If you can’t reach a certain benchmark, you may feel like giving up completely.
-However, saving something is better than nothing.
+For those living paycheck to paycheck, saving 20 percent of their salary sounds impossible and, this might well be the case.
+If you can’t reach the industry benchmark, you might feel like giving up completely.
+But remember: saving something is better than saving nothing.

-So, if saving is a struggle, commit to saving one percent of your paycheck after taxes.
+If saving is a struggle, commit to setting aside one percent of your paycheck after taxes.
 Yes, just one percent.
-If you can do more, then by all means do so, but if saving seems absolutely impossible, commit to one percent.
 For example, if your paycheck after taxes is $2,300, you’d save $23 each month.
-While this may seem like a small amount, you’ll slowly start to build a cushion over time that can help you break the cycle of living paycheck to paycheck and provide a financial cushion in case of an emergency or unexpected expense.
+Even this relatively small amount will, over time, help you break the cycle of living paycheck to paycheck and provide a financial cushion in case of an emergency or unexpected expense.